PhilT/machines/README.md

 * Test drive your feature addition or bug fix
 * Commit, do not mess with Rakefile, version, or history
 * Send me a pull request.
 Please use topic branches
-* Feel free to add/enhance packages and submit pull requests
+* Feel free to add, enhance or update packages and submit pull requests
-* Package tests are a bit of a pain but do catch a lot of potential issues
+* Package tests are a bit of a pain but do catch a lot of potential issues so please add these

 References